 Cambridge is one of the most ancient and distinguished universities in the world, renowned for its ground-breaking scientific research, its rich literary history and its architectural beauty.
 Today, there are more than 12,000 undergraduates at the University, including around 1,300 international students from 65 countries taking undergraduate degrees.

 For over eight hundred years, its tranquil college courtyards have been home to the highest levels of learning and scholarship.

 Cambridge is consistently rated one of the top universities in the world in terms of its academic reputation and the employability of its students.
-The 2019 Times Higher Education (THE) World Reputation Rankings currently places Cambridge at number two in the world, while the 2019 QS World University Rankings places Cambridge at number six in the world.
+The 2020 Times Higher Education (THE) World Reputation Rankings currently places Cambridge at number three in the world, while the 2020 QS World University Rankings places Cambridge at number seven in the world.

 Experience the Life of a Cambridge Student